 a.
-PILOT CERTIFICATE OF REGULATORY COMPLIANCE For all claims the pilot certifies that the flight was conducted in accordance with the Code, was flown in compliance with all the glider manufacturer's and national operating limitations, and is in accordance with national flight regulations (airspace, night flight, etc.).
+PILOT CERTIFICATE OF REGULATORY COMPLIANCE The pilot certifies that the flight was conducted in accordance with the Sporting Code, and in compliance with all national and glider manufacturer's operating limitations and national flight regulations (airspace, night flight, etc.).